 Electron-molecule collisions belong among the important processes taking place in fusion edge plasma through which the energy is distributed in the divertor region of fusion reactors.
 We are interested in the processes of dissociative attachment (electron-impact induced dissociation of a target molecule accompanied by electron attachment) and the reverse process of associative detachment (formation of a bond among a target colliding with an anion accompanied by electron detachment into the continuum).
 These processes are mediated by a resonant state.
-One approach to determination of the location and the lifetime of the resonance is an ab-initio calculation using an author's e-mail: lukas@icu.ac.jp extra attractive potential, coupling term, which renders the resonant state to the bound-state regime.
+This resonant state is the key mediator of the dynamical processes such as the associative detachment (AD) and dissociative attachment (DA), which involve anions temporarily formed during the collision process.
+The parameters of the resonant state are the essential input parameters to the dynamical models that allow the subsequent determination of the AD and DA cross sections [1].
+One approach to determination of the location and the lifetime of the resonance is an ab-initio calculation using an extra attractive potential, coupling term, which renders the resonant state to the bound-state regime.